Harnack inequalities on weighted graphs and some applications to the random conductance model: Introduction

 where $Q_- = \big[t_0 + \frac{1}{4} n^2, t_0 + \frac{1}{2}n^2\big] \times B\big(x_0, \frac{1}{2} n\big)$ and $Q_+ = \big[t_0 + \frac{3}{4} n^2, t_0 + n^2\big] \times B\big(x_0, \frac{1}{2} n\big)$.
 The constant $C_{\mathrm{PH}}$ is more explicitly given by

 for some positive $c_i = c_i(d,p,q)$ and $\ka = \ka(d,p,q)$. \end{theorem} In the context of elliptic PDEs on $\bbR^d$ discussed above, the classical results on EHI and regularity of harmonic function have been extended to the situation, where the uniform ellipticity assumption on the coefficient (see \eqref{eq:ell_cont} ) is weakened to a certain integrability condition very similar to ours, see \cite{EP72,Kr63,MS68,Tr71,Tr73}.
 In particular, the same $L^p$-condition $1/p+1/q<2/d$ is obtained.
-This condition also appear in \cite{Zh13}, where an upper bound on the solution of a degenerate parabolic equation is derived by using Moser iteration and Davies' method (cf.\ \cite{CKS87}).
+This condition also appears in \cite{Zh13}, where an upper bound on the solution of a degenerate parabolic equation is derived by using Moser iteration and Davies' method (cf.\ \cite{CKS87}). \begin{remark} Given a speed measure $\pi^\om\!: \bbZ^d \to (0,\infty)$, one can also consider the process, $Z = (Z_t\!: t \geq 0 )$ on $V$ that is defined by a time change of the VSRW $X$, i.e. $Z_t \ldef X_{a_t}$ for $t \geq 0$, where $a_t \ldef \inf\{s \geq 0 : A_s > t\}$ denotes the right continuous inverse of the functional